Being injured while on the job can be devastating.

 Step 3: File Your Workers’ Compensation Claim

 Now you are ready to file your claim.
-You must complete and file with the DWC what is called an Employee’s Claim for Compensation for a Work-Related Injury or Occupational Disease.
+You must complete and file an Employee’s Claim for Compensation for a Work-Related Injury or Occupational Disease with the DWC.

 The claim form will ask for information related to your: